DomBom16/zenif/docs/modules/log.md

 - `*values`: The values to be logged.
 You can pass multiple values, which will be concatenated into a single log message.
 - `sep` (optional): A string inserted between values.
 Defaults to None.
-- `rich` (optional): When set to `True`, formats the values for easier readability with syntax highlighting and other enhancements.
-The default value is `True`.

 ### `StructuredLogger`